ai-opertating-model/ai-operating-model/toolkits/prioritizationRubric.md

 1. Users - who will leverage this solution?
 What teams or personas will want to use this?
 1. Value - how will this project add value (cost savings, revenue, customer experience, etc.)?

+## How to Calculate Priority Scores

+1. **Option 1: Simple Summation**
+  * Add scores across all dimensions
+  * Higher total score = higher priority
+  * Quick but doesn't account for varying importance of factors

+2. **Option 2: Weighted Average**
+  * Assign weights to each dimension based on organizational priorities
+  * Multiply scores by weights, then sum
+  * Example weights: Business Value (40%), Feasibility (30%), Organizational Readiness (30%)

+3. **Option 3: Threshold Approach**
+  * Set minimum thresholds for critical dimensions
+  * Only consider projects that meet all thresholds
+  * Then prioritize by total or weighted score

 ### Discovery Questions

 #### **Business Value Discovery Questions:**